Page updated 11/1/2018

 Filmed in County Dublin.

-Centering on it’s two main characters; Jack – a man submerged in his own darkness and haunted by the demons of his troubled past.
-And Roxanna – A young Polish immigrant who has made Dublin her home and always tries to focus on the light side of life, while she herself harbors demons of her own.
-Darkness & light collide to bring some kind of color to both their lives but is short lived as the shadow their respective pasts comes ever closer, unfolding a story of pain, violence, passion and vengeance.
+Centring on its two main characters; Jack – a man submerged in his own darkness and haunted by the demons of his troubled past; and Roxanna – a young Polish immigrant who has made Dublin her home and always tries to focus on the light side of life, while she herself harbours demons of her own.
+Darkness and light collide to bring some kind of colour to both their lives but is short lived as the shadow their respective pasts comes ever closer, unfolding a story of pain, violence, passion and vengeance.
 Written by K.Anderson the Director on IMDb.

 Leon Vitali, Per Oscarsson, Stacy Dorning, Nicholas Clay and Jan Ohlsson.